 (3) Unless the Court otherwise orders, the rules applying to a proceeding in the Court under the Corporations Act, or the ASIC Act, as in force immediately before the commencement of these rules, continue to apply to a proceeding under the Corporations Act, or the ASIC Act, that was commenced before the day on which these rules came into operation.

-Note for this regulation:

-By virtue of the definitions of this Act in the Corporations Act and the ASIC Act, a reference to the Corporations Act or to the ASIC Act includes a reference to the regulations made under that Act.
+Note: By virtue of the definitions of this Act in the Corporations Act and the ASIC Act, a reference to the Corporations Act or to the ASIC Act includes a reference to the regulations made under that Act.

 [Rule 1.3 amended: Gazette 13 Feb 2009 p.
 302-3.]

-1.4 Expressions used in the Corporations Act
+1.4.
+Expressions used in the Corporations Act

 Unless the contrary intention appears, an expression used in these rules and in the Corporations Act has the same meaning in these rules as it has in the Corporations Act.

-1.5 Terms used
+1.5.
+Terms used

 (1) In these rules, unless the contrary intention appears —